 |---|---|

-| A few hours (same day) | Take it as soon as you remember.
+| Same day | Take it as soon as you remember.
 Resume your regular schedule.
-Don't take two doses at once. |
+Do not take two doses at once. |

 A few important notes on this table: